 Facial Brush for Glowing Complexion

-How to Clean Your Brush
+How to Care for a Wooden Brush

 Occasionally you need to clean your facial brush.
 The best way is to rub some cornmeal into the brush for a few seconds, let it sit and then scrub it out with your fingers or by vigorously brushing a clean rag.
 The cornmeal will absorb dust and oil from the brush and whisk it away to keep your brush it tip top shape.
 Do not use water and soap as this will shorten the lifespan of the brush.